Rafael-Remigio/IES_102435/lab1/README.md

         b) Although maven is a building tool it can also be used to execute code; You can run your project on with maven using "mnv exec:"

+		c) Firs we need to make sure we are working on an updated version of the project so we fetch/pull (to see and or pull changes from the shared repository)
+		After making the feature we can user "git add {files we changed}" to add then to the change files; Then we commit a change with "git commit", commit requires a message that should be descriptive.
+The commit is only local, to had it to a shared repository or hub we the use "git push"

+		d) The advice I have found and usually follow is to first use Capitalization in the first word to see logs better on the terminal ("because i use linux and it makes it more destinct")
+		The usage of imperatives is also important, and KeyWords like "Update, fix, Refactor, Rebuilt" are very descriptive and helpfull.
+Being direct and descriptive is the most important thing.
+Also should be specific, just saying "Updates to navbar" is very lacking when there could have been 100 changes to the navbar.
+Something like "Updated Navbar Color in dark mode" is way more descriptive and helpfull

+		e) Its important to take an extra step to ensure data persistence; If we want to have the data to be stored after the docker stops running we need to Bind a volume.
+We can do this using "-v path" in the run command